- 380 RMB per person (340 RMB members)

 Down by the river are the remains of a small settlement.
 We’ll make a little base here.
 Our plan is to explore a bit upstream first, and then follow the river downstream.

 After exploring upstream and doing a lunch break, we’ll walk on down the river.
-In most places it’s more like a stream, and we’ll be able to cross over on the stones without getting our feet wet.
+In most places it’s more like a stream.
+In summer, we’ll be able to cross over on the stones without getting our feet wet.
 In winter, we can walk on the ice!

 The river flows into the Longqingxia Reservoir.
 Longqingxia is a scenic area well known for the tall cliffs above the reservoir, and as we hike further down the river we’ll start seeing some of those cliffs.